Urban Farming Internship in Cape Town

 Requirements

-• Interest or background in environmental management, biology, sustainability, gardening, community and social development, nutrition, agriculture.
+• Interest or background in environmental management, biology, sustainability, gardening, community and social development, nutrition, agriculture

-• Practical experience in home vegetable gardening or have attended a course in organic gardening/permaculture is handy.
+• Practical experience in home vegetable gardening or have attended a course in organic gardening/permaculture is handy

-• Interest in contributing to and developing new systems to bring these community projects to the next level.
+• Interest in contributing to and developing new systems to bring these community projects to the next level

-• Pro-active and independent worker.
+• Pro-active and independent worker

-• Good social skills.
+• Good problem-solving and social skills

-• Love getting your hands dirty.
+• Comfortable getting your hands dirty and using building materials/tools

-• Bring your own laptop.
+• Bring your own laptop

 WHERE YOU’LL STAY